What are axial spondyloarthritis (AxSpA) and ankylosing spondylitis (AS)?

-Who gets ankylosing spondylitis?
+Who gets AxSpA and ankylosing spondylitis?

-What are the symptoms of ankylosing spondylitis?
+What are the symptoms of AxSpA and ankylosing spondylitis?

-What are the treatments for ankylosing spondylitis?
+What are the treatments for AxSpA and AS?

 - Physical therapies– including stretching exercises, physiotherapy, osteopathy, chiropractic, massage and acupuncture